xwying/torchshow/README.md

          [tensor4, tensor5, tensor6]])
 ```

-It is worth mentioning that it is necessary to fill up all the places in the grid.
+It is worth mentioning that there is no need to fill up all the places in the grid.
 The following example visualizes 5 tensors in a 2 x 3 grid layout.

 ```
 ts.show([[tensor1, tensor2],